Share

 How to calculate taxes on dividend reinvestment plans?

-Companies have the option to offer their investors a dividend reinvestment plan, which works out as shareholders receiving more shares of a company rather than receiving a cash dividend.
+Companies have the option to offer their investors a dividend reinvestment plan, which works out as shareholders receiving more shares in a company rather than receiving a cash dividend.

 If you decide to reinvest your dividend to gain more shares instead of money, the taxation laws require you to take note of a few things: